ml-jku/UPT/SETUP_DATA.md

 The datasets will be automatically downloaded into the corresponding directory defined in the `static_config.yaml` (by default `<PATH>/data/lagrangian_dataset`).

 Make sure you have a existing directory for the `lagrangian_dataset` key in your `static_config.yaml` (e.g., like in [static_config_template.yaml](static_config_template.yaml)).
 You need to create this director if it does not exist already `mkdir <PATH>/data/lagrangian_dataset`.
-No preprocessing needed.
-Datasets will be downloaded automatically when using a Lagrangian dataset.